jjjjjjjjjjjjjjjjjjjj/silverstripe-php-web-storm-live-templates/README.md

 See [this IntelliJ article](https://intellij-support.jetbrains.com/hc/en-us/articles/206544519-Directories-used-by-the-IDE-to-store-settings-caches-plugins-and-logs) on where your settings are stored.

-If you're lazy and you have PhpStorm2016.1 and wget installed, you can copy and paste the following:
+If you're lazy and you have PhpStorm2016.1 and wget installed, you can copy and paste the following and then restart your IDE:
 ### Mac OSX
 ```
 cd ~/Library/Preferences/PhpStorm2016.1/templates/